-United States France

-All starred variables are defined in the same way but refer to the production process in France.
+United States France All starred variables are defined in the same w process in France. ay but refer to the production

 Note that since production technology is assumed to be the same in both countries, we use the same unit labor requirement in the U.S. and French production functions.